-Every six years I also teach the History discipline's required course in Historical Methods, a course which I developed in 2008 and taught again in 2012; barring unforeseen changes to the schedule, I will next be teaching it in 2018.
+Every six years I also teach the History discipline's required course in Historical Methods, a course which I developed in 2008 and taught again in 2012 and 2016; barring unforeseen schedule changes, I will next be teaching it in 2021.

-I tend to offer an annual mod-credit group tutorial in Medieval Latin, open to all students with at least a semester of classical Latin.
+I tend to offer an annual (in spring) mod-credit group tutorial in Medieval Latin, open to all students with at least a semester of classical Latin.
 I have also offered tutorials on subjects as diverse as medieval Judeism, medieval art, Latin paleography, the history of Western costume & fashion, Italian Renaissance epic, medieval women's mysticism, propaganda in Fascist Italy, and medieval technology.

 Below are copies of a few of my recent syllabi, as well as an MP3 from the reenactment of the Battle of Hastings done by my Normans class in 2005.
 (A quick search on YouTube will also reveal videos from the Battle of Civitate and the Siege of Antioch ).
 If you're teaching a similar class to one of these, and would like a full copy of the syllabus with lists of readings and assignments, please send me an email.